 Concrete paint (also known as masonry paint) is a specially-formulated paint that contains binders that are able to contract and expand with concrete, providing better coverage.
-Concrete paint is much thicker than standard exterior paint and can be tinted to display specific colors.
+Concrete paint for basements is much thicker than standard exterior paint and can be tinted to display specific colors.

 Some people think you can use regular exterior paint on concrete.
 These people are misinformed.
 Concrete expands and contracts and even the best exterior house paint will peel under this movement.
 Conventional paints, even the durable exterior variety, are simply a thin covering over the very top layer of a surface.
 Unlike other surfaces, concrete expands and contracts, and when it does, conventional paint can’t adapt, which lead to cracks and tears.
-To be successful, you’ll need concrete paint.
+To be successful, you’ll need basement concrete paint.

 How Much Does it Cost?